 Crawling onto the floor I begin a routine of yoga and stretches in the hope it will re-embody me and allow an escape from the unmanageability of my mind.
 There is a release initially, then the cacophony of inner voices stirs once more.

 Screw it.
 Just screw it.
 I give up.

 I imagine the Fates now grinning at their successful disruptions.

 A moment later I am in the child pose, my abdomen collapsed atop my folded legs, arms extended onto the floor.
 Breathe in, breathe out, relax.
-Breath in, breath out, relax.
+Breathe in, breathe out, relax.
 A position of submission.